prateekpandey1234/AndroidLearnings/README.md

                render frame every 1/60 sec which allows not a big window for gc operation .
             b.
 ANR(app not responsive):- if ui thread is blocked then app returns this ANR.
             c.
 Out of memory :-  this happens when JVM can not allocate more object memory into the heap , as each heap has it's own maximum size limit .

+Navigation with compose :-
+   1. the best way to navigate in compose is to use evetn based navigation using compose :-
+      a. decouples compose with nvacontrollers
+      b. can be controlled with the use of flows
+      c. dont store navcontroller or make navigations in viewModel
+      d. keep observing events of navigation near NavHost then use navigation there .